Online Learning Strategies

 - Get help early & often

-Has your course gone online unexpectedly? check out the ASC's page on Adjusting to Remote Learning and have you set up for a successful transition.
+Has your course gone online unexpectedly? check out the ASC's page on Adjusting to Unexpected Remote Learning and have you set up for a successful transition.

 Get everything organized

 Learning online means creating a new schedule for yourself to balance your classes, coursework, and personal activities.
-Luckily, at the Academic Success Centre (ASC) we have semester & weekly planners ready for you to download or print.
+Luckily, at the Academic Success Centre (ASC) we have semester and weekly planners ready for you to download or print.
 Use your syllabus or your course’s Brightspace calendar to begin planning your time.

 Get your study space

 Now that you know when you’ll be attending class and completing your coursework, let's talk about setting up a proper study space at home.
 If you are trying to decide between a few potential study spaces, use Oregon State University’s study space comparison tool to figure out which one is best for you.
 Avoid screen fatigue and study slouching by checking out Oregon State University’s tips for a healthy learning space.